ELECTED OFFICIAL BRIEFING

 What is the total cost, including ongoing maintenance?

 Encryption systems require hardware, software, training, and ongoing key management.
-Get the 5-year total cost of ownership.
+Ask for a five-year total cost of ownership before approving anything.

 3